EmilienBois/Advent_Of_Code2023/README.md

 DAY 16 :
 Language used : GO

 Today i wasn't very motivated by the problem.
 However, it took me about 2 hours to resolve the first part.
 It was a bit annoying because it was mostly about switch and case.
 BUT, i thought it was very interesting because it was an infinte boucle, so I needed to implement the number of times my grid hadn't changed, in order to stop the boucle when needed.
 I don't know if it is the optimize way but it was an interesting approach.
 For the second part, I am too tired to think about it much more, but I don't see other optimization, so I'm trying to do the same program 400 times.
 It took me 6min30, but I didn't get the good answer(7952). i'll be coming back later.

 DAY 17 :
 Language used : GO

 I've been helped a lot by the class we had.
 Using Djikstra, the problem really is easier.
 I used an already made program for the priority queue, which helped me but also troubled me because I needed to rewrite some things.

 DAY 18 :
 Language used : GO

 Tried without success today's challenge.
 I tried to do it withou the formulas on internet, and it just didn't give me a correct result, however it worked well on the inputtest.
 I tried to first calculate the perimeter : easy ; then calculate the surface, taking line by line.
 For each line, I used a In boolean countaining the information of whether the actual location was supposed to be in the surface or outside.
 Then I had a lot of difficulties with the sommet.

+DAY 19 :
+Language used : GO

+I did first part withouth much difficulty, and I haven't had time to try part 2, though it seems to be interesting and I'll come back later.
+For the first part, much of my time was occupied by examining the file and making both the rating and workflow map.
+I think I did well also because I first tried to think about my coding : what maps and slices I would need.
+I first used a map linking a string (the step) to a list of Rules, these being a struct having 4 attributes : sign, category, value and destination.
+For a default rules I decided that only the attribute destination would be not null.
+Then I used a list of Rating, rating being a map linking a string to an int (the category to its value)